carsweshau/POREquality/README.md

 I would like to thank [Dr. Martin Smith](https://twitter.com/martinalexsmith) for the patient encouragment, as well as the rest of the [Genomic Technologies Group](https://www.garvan.org.au/research/kinghorn-centre-for-clinical-genomics/clinical-genomics/programs/genomic-technologies), [Dr. Kirston Barton](@DrKirston) and [James Ferguson](@Psy_Fer_) for all their hard work and advice.

-Furthermore, the wider Nanopore community is a fantastic and welcoming place, and there are many aspects of POREquality which would not exist were it not for the hard work of many others providing this environment.
+Furthermore, the wider Nanopore community is a fantastic and welcoming place, and there are many aspects of POREquality which could not exist were it not for the hard work of many others providing this environment.

 ## License